Scribouilli/toctoctoc/README.md

 ### 4 - Setup the environment variables

-You need to fill the the client id and client secret of at least one forge service.
+You need to fill the client id and client secret of at least one forge service.

 - `GITHUB_OAUTH_APP_CLIENT_ID`: GitHub OAuth application client id.
 - `GITHUB_OAUTH_APP_CLIENT_SECRET`: GitHub OAuth application client secret.
 - `GITLAB_OAUTH_APP_CLIENT_ID`: GitLab OAuth application id.
 - `GITLAB_OAUTH_APP_CLIENT_SECRET`: GitLab OAuth application secret.
-- `PORT`: Port this server will listen to.
+- `PORT`: The port this server will listen to.
 By default, it's `4000`.
-- `HOST`: Host this server will listen to.
+- `HOST`: The host this server will listen to.
 By default, it's `localhost`.

-You can put these environment variable in an `.env` file (if you install behind nginx for instance).
+You can put these environment variables in an `.env` file.

 ### 5 - Start the server